Networking and Leadership Opportunities

-The Global Field Experience (GFE) is an adventurous, immersive program built into the core curriculum that opens minds and changes perspectives.
+The Global Field Experience (GFE) is an adventurous, immersive program that opens minds and changes perspectives.
 Students apply what they learn in classes to consulting projects abroad.
 The GFE builds strong, experienced global partners and leaders, and is required for all MBA students.

 Previous destinations include:

 Hybrid MBA students can experience a wide variety of industries in cities across the country through Career Treks.
 Facilitated by alumni and coordinated by Career Development Office staff, Career Treks help students explore business areas and roles available for internships and post-MBA job opportunities.

 - Week on Wall Street (New York City)

 - Energy Trek (Houston)

 Participating in the global elective in Madrid is an adventure I’ll never forget.
 My cohort learned about how business is done abroad from leading experts in politics, economics, entertainment, and entrepreneurship — all while immersed in rich, Spanish culture.

 Learn the stories of our alumni and how Rice Business helped their careers.